 Christmas gift guide

-Giving gifts has taken on new meaning in 2020.
-Priorities and habits may have shifted, appetites have changed, and gift-giving might look a little different as we wind up this year.
+Giving gifts doesn’t have to be about the money you spend, or the size of the gift.
+Over the last couple of years, priorities and habits have shifted, appetites have changed, and gift-giving might look a little different as we wind up this year.

 As the festive season approaches we have an opportunity to approach gift-giving with a new perspective.
-Most of these ideas just call for your time, and all of them will make a real difference in someone’s life.
+Most of these ideas just call for your time, none of them require delivery, and all of them will make a real difference in someone’s life.

 The Gift of Life

-Make an appointment to donate blood this December, and on your way out of the Donor Centre, you can collect a special gift tag to dedicate your life-giving donation to one of your friends, colleagues or family.
-Donating blood as a gift is free, heartfelt, and never goes out of style.
-You can see the tags, and download electronic versions on our Gift of Life page.
+Donate between 15 November and 26 December, and on your way out of the donor centre, collect a special gift tag to dedicate your life-giving donation to one of your friends, colleagues or family.
+Donating blood as a gift is free, heartfelt, and meaningful.
+You can see the tags and download electronic versions on our Gift of Life page.

-Not just at home, although that’s a good start, but Clean Up Australia are running safe, socially-distanced activities all over the country to keep our beaches, cities, and landscapes clean this summer.
+Not just at home (though that’s a good start), but Clean Up Australia are running safe, socially-distanced activities all over the country to keep our beaches, cities, and landscapes clean this summer.
 Register at https://www.cleanup.org.au/, and give a Christmas gift to the whole country.

 While you’re on a bid to impress your neighbours, propagate some seedlings and make a front-fence ‘seed bar’, where people can collect their Christmas gifts in the form of seedlings wrapped in wet newspaper, or tiny shoots growing out of cut-up egg cartons.
 Spider plants, succulents and cacti should come along nicely in your discarded milk cartons and bottles, and you’ll probably become neighbourhood-famous for all the right reasons!

-To keep blood donors safe, we’ve implemented some changes in our Donor Centres this year, one of those changes is that only people who are donating can be in the centre.
+To keep blood donors safe, we implemented some changes in our donor centres this year, like only allowing people who are donating can be in the centre.
 If you know someone who might need a child-minder while they donate blood, offering to look after their little ones is a generous gesture.
-It could also help to ensure we can keep blood stocks steady, even as school holidays commence and parents may find it tricky to keep their donation appointments.
+It could also help to ensure we can keep blood supplies steady, even as school holidays commence and parents may find it tricky to get to their donations.

 Every time someone shares one of our social media posts, a blood donor gets their wings!